David K. E. Bruce

 David Kirkpatrick Este Bruce (February 12, 1898 – December 5, 1977) was an American diplomat, intelligence officer and politician.
-He served as ambassador to France, the Federal Republic of Germany, and the United Kingdom, the only American to be all three.
+He served as ambassador to France, the Federal Republic of Germany, and the United Kingdom, the only American to hold all three offices.

 Background

 Bruce was born in Baltimore, Maryland, to William Cabell Bruce and Louise Este (Fisher) Bruce (1864–1945).
 One of his three brothers was James Cabell Bruce.
 He studied for a year and a half at Princeton University.
 He dropped out to serve in the United States Army during World War I. At parental insistence, he then attended the University of Virginia School of Law (1919–1920) and the University of Maryland School of Law (1920–1921) without taking a degree before being admitted to the Maryland bar in November 1921.

 Career

 State service

 Bruce served in the Maryland House of Delegates (1924–1926) and the Virginia House of Delegates (1939–1942).